 If not removed, mold and mildew will continue to grow and sicken the inhabitants or visitors in your home or office.
 To ensure that mold and mildew are completely eliminated, it’s recommended that a team of trained professionals assess the growth and extent of the damage.

 Many homeowners try to treat mildew with a combination of household cleaners which we advise against due to the potential of a toxic blend.

 Call the professionals at HRS Restoration Services.
 Their certified and trained team is standing by 24 hours a day 7 days a week since disaster doesn’t keep set hours.
 For nearly forty years, we’ve helped business owners and homeowners remove mold and mildew and restore their interiors to a pristine state.

 What Is Mold?

 Mold is latent on the surface of any porous object.
 To spring to life and become visible, it only needs a lack of sunlight and moisture.
-Even in dry weather states like Arizona and Colorado, mold can take hold when there is a pipe leak or break, or a radiator burst.
+Even in dry weather states like Colorado, mold can take hold when there is a pipe leak or break, or a radiator burst.

 Mold is black or green in appearance and can be three-dimensional.
 Mold can develop as quickly as 24 hours after water penetrates a surface and it can spread quickly.
 Mold smells dank and musty and it stirs up allergens in the air.